 Thank you for coming to our interview.
 We’re so excited that you joined us.
 Looking at your resumé here, there are a lot of great things that I see on your resumé.
-What would you tell me though in your mindset or your thought process, what is the greatest accomplishment out of all of these things I see here?
+What would you tell me though, in your mindset or your thought process, is the greatest accomplishment out of all of these things I see here?

 I feel that my greatest accomplishment is when I’ve wrapped up precepting a person and they’ve jumped into the deep end.
 They go on to start to get the whole ICU process and I continue mentoring them every time.
-I see somebody go from there, scared and nervous when they first start to gaining that confidence and moving often to being an independent nurse.
+I see somebody go from scared and nervous when they first start to gaining that confidence and moving into often being an independent nurse.
 It’s an amazing feeling.

 How long have you been precepting?